 - Look painful and uncomfortable

 This is home treatment and is suggested to do after consulting with a vet.
+Serious impaction cases need to be surgically treated.

 5. Mouth Rot

 Mouth rot is a kind of mouth fungus that will hinder the dragon from fully eating.
+Several symptoms of mouth rot are visible:

-- The mouth is swelling or abscess-like
+- Mouth is swelling or abscess-like

 - Loss of teeth